Professor of Public Policy

 University of California, Riverside

-Qingfang Wang is an associate professor of public policy at the University of California, Riverside.
-Her research area lies broadly in immigration, the labor market, and development.
-With a Ph.D. in geography, Wang is particularly interested in how place—as both work site and residential location—interacts with race, immigration status, and gender in shaping labor market experiences and social-economic well-being.
-Her work has been funded by the Kauffman Foundation, the National Science Foundation, the U.S. Department of Housing and Urban Development, and other agencies.
-Her recent work includes research on immigrant, ethnic, and female entrepreneurship, and transnational migration of the highly skilled, especially in the higher education sector.
+Qingfang Wang is a professor of public policy at the University of California, Riverside.
+Her research area lies broadly in immigration, labor market, and development.
+Wang is particularly interested in how place—both work site and residential location—interacts with race, immigration status, and gender in shaping labor market experiences and social-economic well-being.
+Her work has been funded by the Kauffman Foundation, National Science Foundation, HUD, and other agencies.
+Her recent work includes research on immigrant, ethnic and female entrepreneurship, and transnational migration of the highly skilled, especially in the higher education sector.
+Wang has a Ph.D. from the University of Georgia, an M.S. from the Central University of Finance and Economics, and a B.S. from the Tianjin University of Finance and Economics.

 - 2015, Minority entrepreneurship and economic disparities: Revisited from a development perspective, $78,000 Co-Funded with the Ewing Marion Kauffman Foundation